delassiter/bav/README.md

 # About BAV

 BAV (bank account validator) is a validation library for German bank accounts.
+Its based among other things on https://www.bundesbank.de/Redaktion/DE/Downloads/Aufgaben/Unbarer_Zahlungsverkehr/pruefzifferberechnungsmethoden.pdf?__blob=publicationFile

 # Installation